DoMyLLC.com DoMyLLC.com

 Open Compute & The Server Market

-Earlier this month at the 2012 Open Compute summit in San Antonio, TX, the probable disruptions to the current server market began to surface.
-Historically, server manufacturers like Dell, IBM and HP – otherwise known as the big three in IT circles – have dominated the server market for years.
+At the 2012 Open Compute summit in San Antonio, Texas, the probable disruptions to the current server market began to surface.
+Historically, server manufacturers like Dell, IBM and HP – otherwise known as the big three in I.T. circles – have dominated the server market for years.
 Likewise, these companies have been building server technology that is both expensive and a major source for energy consumption.
 Most recently, alternative server manufacturers like, ZT Systems and Quanta Computer have announced new server offerings based on the Open Compute proprietary server technology.

 The big change that Open Compute will bring has to do with customization.
 No longer are enterprise-level organizations strapped into the rigid server architecture design choices of the big three.
 With Open Compute, companies can fully customize their servers, operating systems and hardware, and for a fraction of what it would cost to continue implementing the same old server architecture.